ppaczek04/Machine_Learning_projects/Unsupervised_Learning_Kmeans_and_DBscan/readme.md

 This project explores unsupervised learning by applying **K-Means** and **DBSCAN** clustering algorithms to the **MNIST** dataset of handwritten digits.
 The goal is to evaluate how well these algorithms can group digit images without using any labels and to experiment with clustering metrics such as **silhouette score** and **confusion matrix**.

-This project demonstrates how unsupervised models can uncover hidden patterns in high-dimensional image data.

 ## 🔍 Key Features
 - **Dataset**: The MNIST dataset with 70,000 handwritten digits (we use a subset for performance).
 - **Dimensionality Reduction**: Uses **PCA** to reduce 784-dimensional data to 2D for visualization.